MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-search-schema.md

 You can use the HideFromDelve managed property to hide a document from Delve.
 You can keep storing the document in Office 365, and people can still find it through search - it just won't show up in Delve anymore.
 See [Hide documents from Delve](manage-search-schema.md#BKMK_HideFromDelveSteps).

-For more information about Delve, see [Office Delve for Office 365 admins](https://go.microsoft.com/fwlink/p/?LinkID=733496)
+For more info about Delve, see [Office Delve for Office 365 admins](https://go.microsoft.com/fwlink/p/?LinkID=733496)

 ## Create a new managed property
 <a name="__toc351360841"> </a>